Young racers soar down Dominion Raceway for Spotsylvania Soap Box Derby

 Twenty-five race officials in bright yellow shirts oversaw the Spotsylvania Soap Box Derby, and another group of volunteers from surrounding communities pitched in to get all the racers, their cars and the racetrack ready.

 As for the rules for the three classes of cars, the basic stock car, for racers ages 7-13, can weigh no more than 200 pounds, including the driver.
 Super Stock cars are for ages 10-19 and have a weight limit of 240 pounds.
-Master racer’s cars can tip the scales up to 255 pounds and are for 10- to 20-year-old racers.
+Cars in the Masters can tip the scales up to 255 pounds and are for 10- to 20-year-old racers.

 Sunday’s race format was double elimination, a format that has never been used in the local derby.